KorfLab/intronomicon/bakeoff/README.md

 	- create minimal synthetic data (done)
 	- determine cli for each program (done)
 	- develop input wrapper for each program (done)
-	- develop output wrapper for each program (in progress for sam)
+	- develop output wrapper for each program (done)
-	- develop comparison program to check accuracy
+	- develop comparison program to check accuracy (in progress)
+		- **may require debugging previous steps**
 - Stage 2: parameter optimization
 	- figure out best way to run each program
 		- accuracy